 About the exhibition

-James Gallery for Art & Collaborative Inquiry, CUNY Graduate Center, presents a collection of films and graphic works of Oliver Ressler, the renowned artist and social movements researcher, in his first-ever solo exhibition in New York.
+The James Gallery, CUNY Graduate Center, presents a collection of films and graphic works of Oliver Ressler, the renowned artist and social movements researcher, in his first-ever solo exhibition in New York.

 In many of his films, Ressler documents the assemblies and working group meetings of global climate activists – a mix that includes artists and poets.
 These dynamic gatherings serve as crucibles of discussion, where the participants deliberate on the methods and objectives that will guide their collective struggle for a future that transcends mere survival.
 “Barricade Cultures for the Future” and “Overturn the Present, Barricade the Future,” presented in the exhibition, feature activists with a background as artists and cultural workers questioning the widespread habit of treating “art” and “activism” as separate categories, when in practice, they often overlap and influence each other.